opencollective/documentation/internal/testing.md

 ## Setup

-We use [Mocha](https://mochajs.org/) for unit-testing and [Nightwatch](http://nightwatchjs.org) for end-to-end \(e2e\) testing.
-To run end-to-end tests on your machine you will have to first install Selenium and the Google Chrome Driver manually.
+We use [Mocha](https://mochajs.org/) for unit-testing and [Cypress](https://www.cypress.io/) for end-to-end \(e2e\) testing.

-### Install Selenium

-Download the [selenium-server-standalone-2.44.0.jar](http://selenium-release.storage.googleapis.com/2.44/selenium-server-standalone-2.44.0.jar) and move it to `bin/selenium-server-standalone-2.44.0.jar`

-On MacOSX Yosemite, you might also need to install Java \(yes, I know... don't look at me this way...\).
-You can download it from [this page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-### Install the Chrome Driver

-Download the chrome driver from [https://sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads), unzip it and move it to `test/lib/chromedriver`
+More details on setting up your local machine for tests can be found at, [https://github.com/opencollective/opencollective-frontend/blob/main/docs/e2e.md](https://github.com/opencollective/opencollective-frontend/blob/main/docs/e2e.md).

 ### Database

-Create an `opencollective_test` database accessible to user `opencollective`; each e2e test will reset its schema as required.
+Create an `opencollective_test` database accessible to user `opencollective`.

 ```text
 $> createdb opencollective_test